jump-dev/JuMP.jl/docs/src/manual/callbacks.md

 If you need to query any other information, use a solver-dependent callback instead.
-Each solver supporting a solver-dependent callback has information on how to use it in the README of their Github repository.
+Each solver supporting a solver-dependent callback has information on how to use it in the README of their GitHub repository.

 If you want to modify the problem in a callback, you _must_ use a lazy constraint.